Ski into Summer: Mountain Resorts in Transition

 As the park pages above illustrate, each of these national parks anchors a unique regional experience with an array of outdoor experiences and gateway communities that can easily occupy days of thoughtful exploration.
 You’ll see why these places are so popular come summer.

 Even if you don’t have a season pass, exchanging your skis or board for your own two feet or two wheels at many mountain resorts is an ideal way to celebrate the summer season.
-Or even ski fresh lines in the morning at Snowbasin and Powder Mountain, and spend the afternoon stand-up paddling in Pineview Reservoir or playing a round of golf in Ogden.
+Or even ski fresh lines in the morning at Snowbasin and Powder Mountain, and spend the afternoon stand-up paddling in Pineview Reservoir (review how to visit responsibly) or playing a round of golf in Ogden.
 Before you know it, crisp fall mornings will arrive and the first snowfall will have you digging your winter gear out again.